plhsu19/anime-spotlight-api/README.md

 - `PUT /animes/:id`: Update a specific anime title by ID.
 - `DELETE /animes/:id`: Delete a specific anime title by ID.

-## API Documentation

-For detailed documentation of the API endpoints and request/response formats, please refer to the [API documentation](./API.md).

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.
-Before submitting a pull request, please make sure that your changes pass the tests and adhere to the code style guidelines.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.